turingschool-examples/frontend-mod-1-prework/finalProject/README.md

 ## Project Specifications

-Using what you have learned so far, complete both of the challenges below.
+Using what you have learned so far, complete the challenges below.
 Put any files related to the projects you choose in `finalProject` directory.

 * [FizzBuzz](./fizzbuzz.md)
 * [10 Speckled Frogs](./10_speckled_frogs.md)